Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-A loco moco is the perfect weeknight 30-minute meal with a tasty cooked hamburger patty stacked high over rice with a delicious mushroom sauce and a fried egg.
-This Hawaiian comfort food will be a sure-fire family favorite!
+This Loco Moco Recipe is the perfect 30-minute weeknight meal.
+It features a tasty cooked hamburger patty stacked high over rice with a delicious mushroom sauce and a fried egg.
+This comfort food classic will quickly become a new family favorite.

 Loco Moco

-Right out of the gate the name of this recipe seems crazy, I know, and the story behind it is pretty funny.
-Legend has it that a group of kids from a local gym and their parents went into a diner in Hawaii and asked for something different than a sandwich and with a bowl of rice, hence this recipe.
+Loco moco is a Hawaiian staple that consists of a seared beef patty with mushroom gravy, rice, a fried egg, and a garnish of green onions.
+Legend has it that a group of kids from a local gym and their parents went into a diner in Hawaii and asked for something different than a sandwich with a bowl of rice, hence this recipe.

-The loco part of the name obviously in Spanish, allegedly came from one of the kids from the gym who they called “Crazy George,” for the way he played sports.
-Not sure where moco came from, but this word translates from Spanish to English as snot, gross I know.
-My guess is the sunny-side egg that is placed on top would be the reason.
+The loco part of the name, obviously in Spanish, allegedly came from one of the gym kids who they called “Crazy George” for the way he played sports.
+I’m not sure where the “moco” part came from, but this word translates from Spanish to English as snot.
+The sunny-side egg placed on top would be the reason.

 How to Make a Loco Moco

-Combine the ground beef with onions, garlic, soy, Worcestershire sauce, salt, and pepper and form into patties.
+Combine the ground beef with onions, garlic, soy, Worcestershire sauce, salt, and pepper and form it into patties.
+To ensure the flavor is good, fry a small amount and taste it to see if it needs more seasonings.

 forming a burger from ground meat